remytuyeras/HaploDynamics/README.md

 <img src="/img/time_complexity.png"/>

 ## Use cases
-The following script shows how to display the linkage disequilibirum correlations associated with the simulated data.
+The following script shows how to display linkage disequilibirum correlations for the simulated data.
 ```python
 import matplotlib.pyplot as plt
 import HaploDynamics.HaploDX as hdx